haleemajawad/life-manager/README.md

 # life-manager
-my first personal project using javafx
+my first personal project using javafx and java